Rape victim speaks of 'rollercoaster' of abuse by her partner

 "I did try and leave on a number of occasions, and he just beat me up so badly it completely broke me down as a human being, really," she said.

-"Just to the point where I was completely and utterly under his control, absolutely 100%."'Black and blue'
+"Just to the point where I was completely and utterly under his control, absolutely 100%."

 On one occasion Miss Barrett said O'Dell took her to a medical centre, but forced her to tell staff she had been injured in an accident at a pool party.